-Image Ten’s first and only film was based on a horror story written by George A. Romero and co-written by John A. Russo.
-Inspired by the book “I Am Legend”, where everyone on Earth, aside from the protagonist, is a vampire.
-George wrote a story of everyday people trapped in a farmhouse surrounded by the living dead.
-In George’s tale, the real horror was not what lurked outside of the farmhouse walls but the decay of civility and order within the house.
-The first-of-its-kind thriller provided the blueprint for what is now its own genre of horror—the zombie movie.
+Image Ten’s first and only feature film was based on a short story written by George A. Romero, an allegory inspired by the novel “I Am Legend” written by Richard Matheson, where a lone protagonist struggles to survive in post-apocalyptic Los Angeles while battling hordes of living-dead vampires.
+The screenplay co-written by John A. Russo, transplants a similar story to rural western Pennsylvania where a group of everyday people becomes trapped in a farmhouse surrounded by the living dead.
+In George’s tale, however, the real horror is not derived from what lurks outside, but from the decay of civility and order within the barricaded house itself.
+A first-of-its-kind thriller, Night of the Living Dead provided the blueprint for what is now a prevalent subgenre of modern horror — the zombie movie.

 This film wasn’t just going to break expectations.
 It was about to break the mold—an entire genre of horror was to follow.
 The Night of the Living Dead team was about to introduce the undead upon the cinema world, creating crowds of terrified movie-goers, as well as hordes of raging fanatics.